 This type of content is mainly targeted for search intent, meaning when someone searches for keywords on Google Search or Youtube, then they have a chance to see your content.

 You'd have to be extremely patient with these channels.
 And you also need to know how their algorithms work and optimize for them.
 For example, blog posts are optimized through SEO, and videos are optimized through Youtube's algorithm.

 People who are more technical or have a long-term view love search-intent channels because they're sustainable and technical.

-It is technical because there are a lot of ways you can work on to optimize the content, so it is more predictable (in an unpredictable way.
+It is technical because there are a lot of ways you can work on optimizing the content, so it is more predictable (in an unpredictable way.
 Gosh, I know!).